 Aarthi and Balusamy (2018) concluded that the attitude and preference to purchase organic food products was found to be satisfactory, however, based on the interference of the policy makers and initiative by the government will help to achieve good health situation by the consumers and prospering business by the producers and retailers promoting organic food products.
 Consumer behaviour plays a major role in Organic food products segment.
-Krishnakumare and Niranjan (2017) stated in the study that the main reason for buying organic food product was health.
+Krishna kumare and Niranjan (2016) stated in the study that the main reason for buying organic food product was health.
 Though the organic food product was healthy, some respondents were refused to buy them because of high premium price and lack of trust on the originality of organic food products.
 The organic respondents had positive attitude towards organic food products whereas non-organic had negative attitude towards organic food products.
-According to Singh and Rachna (2017) the demand for the organic products in the market is increasing day by day.
+According to Singh H. and Rachna (2017) the demand for the organic products in the market is increasing day by day.
 The concern of consumers towards health and harmful effect of chemical products is forcing them to use organic products.
 The quality characteristics of organic products constituted as input into raising demand for these products.
 They were preferred for the improved human health and overall well-being.
 The quality and health aspect act as major motivator for the buyer to buy organic products.
 Moreover, the environmental protection perspective further makes them more attractive to the consumers.
-Thatte et al. (2016) concluded that in case of Maharashtra, a large number of people are aware of superiority of organic food over conventional, but are found to be consuming less.
+Thatte L., Pawar S. and Zankar G. (2016) concluded that in case of Maharashtra, a large number of people are aware of superiority of organic food over conventional, but are found to be consuming less.
 Higher demand is found to be a function of less price and better educational background.
 Surprisingly the most dominant reason for low demand is neither price nor illiteracy but less supply of organic food.
-Grankvist and Biel (2004) pointed out that the relationship between environmentalism and consumer attitudes have strong correlation.
-Health conscious also play as a vital role to shape consumer attitudes and behavior (Magnusson et al. 2003).
-Ajzen (1991); Briz and Ward 2009; Gil and Soler 2006; found that more information about the organic food market, which increases consumers' organic food knowledge, is important because it positively influences consumers' attitudes towards organic food products.
 In this regard the present study focuses on the potential South Gujarat consumer of organic produce.
 The present study aims to evaluate opinion and awareness of consumers for organically grown produce in South Gujarat.